Learn how to organize your digital pictures. The bridge between digital camera and computer.

 5 easy steps to transfer your pictures using Windows XP Photo Wizard

-This page outlines the steps to transfer pictures from your camera to your computer using the Windows XP Scanner and Camera wizard.
+This article outlines the steps to transfer pictures from your camera to your computer using the Windows XP Scanner and Camera wizard.
 It doesn’t cover the steps to transfer pictures using any other software.
+The Windows XP Scanner and Camera Wizard is the default Windows XP picture transfer capability and it provides an easy interface for transferring pictures.
+I think that there are better solutions for transferring your pictures but The XP Scanner and Camera Wizard will do the job as well.

 STEP 1: Connect your camera or memory card to your computer.